tardate/LittleArduinoProjects/Electronics101/RgbLedGlow/README.md

 ### LED Control

 The LEDs are configured with a low-side PNP control and current-limiting resistors.
-This puts the linear region of the transistors in the general vacinity of the triangle waveforms.
+This puts the linear region of the transistors in the general vicinity of the triangle waveforms.

-After some experimentation, I discovered I could get a much more peasing "glow" effect by reversing the PNP driver transistors (i.e. swap Collector and Emitter).
+After some experimentation, I discovered I could get a much more pleasing "glow" effect by reversing the PNP driver transistors (i.e. swap Collector and Emitter).
 The current flow is reduced, which can be offset by also reducing the current-limiting resistors.
 But it does expand the (pseudo-)linear region to cover the entire triangle wave sweep.